 It’s always a lot of fun betting on some of the more weird and wacky prop bets that sportsbooks offer for the Super Bowl.
 Every year it seems like the bookies try to outdo each other with more off-the-wall prop bets.
 I think these type of bets add an extra layer of excitement outside of the actual football game and in certain cases they can even provide some good value as a wager.

-Below I will look at a few of the novelty Super Bowl prop bets offered by SportsInteraction.com, our top rated betting site for Canadians.
+Below I will look at a few of the novelty Super Bowl prop bets offered by one of our recommended sportsbooks that has a massive selection of prop betting options for Super Bowl 56.
 I’ll give my pick for each of the props, but I do not advise placing a bet based on my picks because I do not have any inside information on any of these props.
-This article is instead meant to show you some of the more interesting non-game related bets you can make on Super Bowl 53.
+This article is instead meant to show you some of the more interesting non-game related bets you can make on Super Bowl 56.

 Length of National Anthem

 - Over 1 minute 35 seconds (1.76)

 To start off the broadcast Mickey Guyton will be singing the USA National Anthem.
 The over/under is set at 1 minute and 35 seconds, which is extremely low compared to historic Super Bowl National Anthem lengths.
 The last time a Super Bowl National Anthem concluded in under this amount of time was back in 2012 when Kelly Clarkson sang the Anthem in 1 minute and 34 seconds.

 I’m not very familiar with Mickey Guyton’s singing style, but this total seems low.
 The last country singer to perform the National Anthem was Luke Bryan 2017 and rendition lasted 2 minutes and 4 seconds.